Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

 - Description: get the status of the digital input port.

-- Parameters
+- Parameters:

   | Parameters | Type | Description                                                  |
   | ---------- | ---- | ------------------------------------------------------------ |
   | index      | int  | digital input index, range: 1~32  or 100 - 1000.
 The value range is 100-1000 only when you configure the extended I/O module |

+- Return:
-- Return: the current index value status.
+  ErrorID,{value},DI(index);//value: the current index status value.
 The value range is 0/1.

 - Supporting port: 29999